Ghosts6/readme/README.md

 <h2 align="left">Hi 👋!
-My name is kiarash and I'm a back-end developer from iran,am 19 and i study computer science</h2>
+My name is kiarash and I'm a back-end developer from iran,am 20 and i study computer science,i choice backend beacuse i like web and hard work i also had a little knowledge and experience about software.</h2>

 ###